-North Platte is considered a high-quality asset, both in terms of porosity and permeability, with the thickness of the reservoir exceeding 1,200m in several locations.
+Sparta is considered a high-quality asset both in terms of porosity and permeability, with the thickness of the reservoir exceeding 1,200m in several locations.

-The North Platte oil field is expected to produce 75,000 barrels of oil per day (bpd) at plateau level.
+The Sparta oil field is expected to produce 75,000 barrels of oil per day (bpd) at plateau level.
 The output will also include associated gas.

-Worley, an Australian engineering services firm, received a contract to provide FEED services for the North Platte deepwater project in January 2020, following the completion of the pre-FEED phase in August 2019.
+Worley had previously been contracted to perform FEED services for the project in January 2020, following the completion of the pre-FEED phase in August 2019.

 It leveraged its FPU topside design capability along with its subsidiary Intecsea’s expertise in the design of the hull, mooring and subsea pipelines, to offer cost-effective, lightweight deepwater solutions.